cleeus/obstack/README.md

 A C++ memory arena implementation with O(1) complexity.

-Obstack is a memory arean which can allocate objects in a preallicated memory region of fixed size (arena)
+Obstack is a memory arena which can allocate objects in a preallocated memory region of fixed size (the arena).
-It organizes memory in terms of a stack of objects.
+It organizes memory in a stack of objects.
 All memory operations are O(1).
 This is achieved with a memory allocation strategy known as pointer bumping.